hireslab/whacc/README.md

 *Single example trial lasting 4 seconds.
 Example video (left) along with whisker traces, decomposed components, and spikes recorded from L5 (right).
 How do we identify the precise millisecond frame when touch occurs?*

 ![](./pictures/ResNetV2_2048_features_clustered.gif) <br />
-*Original 2048 output features extracted from the penultimate layer of the initial ResNet50 V2 model, clustered for emphasize different clusters*
+*Original 2048 output features extracted from the penultimate layer of the initial ResNet50 V2 model, clustered for emphasize*

 ## Flow diagram of WhACC video pre-processing and design implementation